 • 1 tablespoon of baking soda

 Simply mix the lemon juice with the baking soda to create a paste; try one tablespoon of the lemon juice at first and then add more as needed to create a thick paste.
 Using a clean cloth, dry your teeth and remove excess saliva.
 Then, apply the paste to each tooth, rubbing gently.
-Allow the paste to sit for one minute and thoroughly rinse your mouth.
+Allow the paste to sit for one minute in a tray and thoroughly rinse your mouth.
 This can be done once a week to whiten teeth naturally and remove stains from coffee, tea, fruits or smoking.
 Once the desired level of whiteness is achieved, use this method once every month or two to maintain your bright smile.

 2. Toothpaste and Baking Soda

 Another excellent whitening process can be done using baking soda and your regular everyday toothpaste.
 Simply mix one part toothpaste with one part baking soda and brush your teeth normally.
 The added baking soda works as a gentle abrasive to remove surface stains from your teeth that are often left behind from certain foods or drinks.
 Be sure to rinse your mouth thoroughly after every brushing.

 Hydrogen peroxide is a wonderful product for whitening teeth and extremely inexpensive.
 It’s also perfectly safe to use as a mouthwash.
 Mix one part hydrogen peroxide with one part of your normal everyday mouthwash.
 Swish with this mouthwash mixture for 30 seconds to 1 minute after brushing your teeth.
 The hydrogen peroxide will remove deeper stains as well as surface stains to naturally whiten and brighten your teeth.